|About this course:|

 Block 6 Cities and sustainability: Cities now hold over half the world’s population and use or control most of the world’s resources.
 The final destination in your journey is the world’s first truly global city – London.
 It had to develop systems for supplying water, energy and transport to make a city healthy and workable, and its history may point to lessons for future city living.
 You will explore ideas and plans for making cities economically, socially and environmentally more sustainable as part of a more general exploration of what it means to be a concerned and responsible global citizen in the twenty-first century.

-The course is presented as six block texts, together with supporting material provided by DVD and online via the website.
+The module is presented as six block texts, together with supporting material provided by DVD and online via the website.
 Each block focuses on major environmental concepts illustrated by the places you visit.
-In addition, study notes throughout the course will help you to improve your study skills and develop your ability to become an independent learner.
+In addition, study notes throughout the module will help you to improve your study skills and develop your ability to become an independent learner.

-Studying this course gives you an opportunity to acquire the necessary skills that can equip you not only to join the global environmental debate but also to study further courses in environment, science, social science and technology.
+Studying this module gives you an opportunity to acquire the necessary skills that can equip you not only to join the global environmental debate but also to study further modules in environment, science, social science and technology.

 By studying a range of subjects, drawn from the natural sciences, technology and the social sciences, you will become more aware of the contributions each discipline makes to our understanding of environmental issues and concerns.